chef/chef-oss-practices/policies/project-membership.md

 * Active contributions: [PRs](../contributors/guide/pull-requests.md), issue discussions, reviews
 * Familiarity with the [Contributor Guide](../contributors/guide/README.md)
 * Subscribed to relevant project channels
-* Sponsored by 2 reviewers or approvers
+* Sponsored by two (2) existing reviewers or approvers
 * Open a membership request issue and complete the required checklist

 ### Responsibilities and Privileges